Soo Locks Engineer’s Weekend 2019

 Want to take home a souvenir, snack on locally-made goodies, or add a new piece to your art collection?
 There’s something for everyone at this outdoor fair.

-2015’s Arts, Crafts, and Family Fun Fair was so much fun that the EUP Community Dispute Resolution Center, that coordinated the Fair, plans on doing the event every year!
-2017 will be even bigger and more fun, so plan on over 40 high-quality arts and crafts vendors, favorite foods, and kids’ activities from bouncy houses and balloons to intriguing adventures.
+With over 40 high-quality arts and crafts vendors, favorite foods, and kids’ activities from bouncy houses and balloons to intriguing adventures, this should be a stop on your Engineers Day adventure.
 Count on local maple syrup items, traditional and creative handheld meals, assorted roasted nuts, and familiar hot and cold dishes.
 Awesome artistic media will include photography, oil paintings, charcoal drawings, hand-woven and other fabric items, furniture, glasswork, beadwork, and jewelry.
 Click here for more information.

-Far more than a car show and more than just cruising the town!
-This event is a through back to the 1970’s when the young adults would cruise the circuit through the downtown of Sault Ste.
+Far more than a car show and more than just cruising the town, this event is a throwback to the 1970’s when the young adults would cruise the circuit through the downtown of Sault Ste.
 Marie to see who’s out.
 This two-hour block is an opportunity for the young at heart to relive their youth and have a fantastic time.
 Join over 200 vehicles as they drive up and down Ashmun St. There is no cost to participate.

 International Bridge Walk